janwilmake/agent-pod/fs-pod-server/README.md

 1. ✅ Take `xytext` and strip out all front-end (https://letmeprompt.com/rules-httpsuithu-xjgyzz0)
 2. ✅ strip out oauth, replace with mcp-compatible oauth (https://github.com/janwilmake/universal-mcp-oauth/tree/main/simplerauth-client)
 3. ✅ clean up api footprint a bit more. focus on purely necessary for file access.
-4. come up with scopes of that apps using this file system may request. definitely needs ability for user to select fs scope, read,write,time-bound, etc. this is cool. needs to be added to simplerauth clients login flow. https://letmeprompt.com/rules-httpsuithu-guuz6k0
+4. ✅ come up with scopes of that apps using this file system may request. definitely needs ability for user to select fs scope, read,write,time-bound, etc. this is cool. needs to be added to simplerauth clients login flow. https://letmeprompt.com/rules-httpsuithu-guuz6k0
-5. create a super clear documentation about the API and how to make a client
+5. see how this differs from https://solidproject.org/TR/protocol and if its worth refactoring it towards it - https://letmeprompt.com/rules-httpsuithu-wknp8p0
-6. see how this differs from https://solidproject.org/TR/protocol and if its worth refactoring it towards it - https://letmeprompt.com/rules-httpsuithu-wknp8p0
+6. create a super clear documentation about the API and how to make a client.
 7. once I have this with oauth provider:

 - build the frontend against this separately. this part could also control making stuff public and followable.